benhuson/expire-users/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/expire-users/issues).

 == Upgrade Notice ==

+= 0.7 =
+* Fix expiry dates to work with site's timezone.

 = 0.6 =
 * Added support for translations.